How To Use And Configure WordPress Widgets – Part 3

 (Pages Widget settings)

-Pages Widget settings - sort options
+WordPress Pages Widget settings - sort options

-(WordPress Pages Widget settings – sort options)
+(WordPress Pages Widget settings – item sorting options)

-Pages Widget settings - exclude pages
+WordPress Pages Widget settings - exclude pages

 (WordPress Pages Widget settings – exclude pages)

-Click the Save button when done and click Close at the bottom of the widget box to minimize the widget.
+Click the Save button when done and then click Close at the bottom of the widget box to minimize the widget.

-Pages Widget on sidebar
+WordPress Pages Widget on blog sidebar

 (Pages Widget on blog sidebar)